maxking/docker-mailman/README.md

    container.

 ### Mailman-web
-These are the settings that you MUST change in your mailman.cfg before deploying:
+These are the settings that you MUST change in your `.env` before deploying:

 - `SERVE_FROM_DOMAIN`: The domain name from which Django will be served.
 To be added to `ALLOWED_HOSTS` in django settings.
 Default value is not set.
 This